-Decoder Magazine is an all-volunteer music site devoted to reconciling the apparent forward motion of time with the proliferation of humanity and human expression.
-That is to say, we enjoy interesting music and value insight into individuals and situations that produce it.
-We attempt to inquire broadly into the origins of perspective; for example, what may or may not be weird, when, why, and to whom.
-Sometimes mutation is subtle and in biological terms, even less frequently viable, so our ambition is to disproportionately acknowledge non-institutional proliferation: DIY musicians, experimental composers, bedroom producers, etc, and any other instance of an outcome and a methodology that locates agency in individuals.
-Though our purview is broad and more or less abstract in application, we hope you’ll find some new music you like and work with us to evolve new ways of hearing..
+Decoder Magazine is an all-volunteer music site devoted to reconciling the apparent forward motion of time with the proliferation of humanity, experience, and expression… to challenge ourselves and hear new things, or old things differently.
+Sometimes mutation is subtle and in biological terms, even less frequently viable, so our goal is to disproportionately acknowledge non-institutional proliferation: tapeheads, CD-R pyros, DIY musicians, experimental composers, bedroom producers, psychic explorers, etc. Outcomes and methodologies that locate agency in individuals.
+Though our purview is broad and more or less abstract, we hope you’ll find some new music you like and feel free to talk with us about whatever you might be doing for your self, your place, or your community.

 Frequently Implied Ignorances (our stab at an F.A.Q.)